clonn/yi-insight/README.md

 # Start development server
 npm start

-# Build for production
-npm run build

-# Deploy to GitHub Pages
-npm run deploy
 ```

-The site will be available at `https://yourusername.github.io/yi-insight`
+The site will be available at `http://localhost:3000`

 ## Technologies Used